-After reading about communities, we need something like that online where customers, agents, and experts can collaborate and share ideas.
+After reading about Experience Cloud sites, we need something like that online where customers, agents, and experts can collaborate and share ideas.
 We also need a source of truth for some documents about our solar panels.
-And adding a chatbot on a community to answer common questions would help unload some of the most tedious work from our agents.
+And adding a chatbot on an Experience Cloud site to answer common questions would help unload some of the most tedious work from our agents.

 Also, since we implemented Salesforce Knowledge, we need to share some of our articles online so that customers can troubleshoot routine issues themselves, 24/7, without having to phone an agent during business hours.